pschachte/wybe/WYBE.md

 ## <a name="modes"></a>Modes

-It is permitted to define multiple procedures with the same name, as long as all of them have the same number and types of arguments in the same order, and different *modes*.
+It is permitted to define multiple procedures with the same name, as long as each of them have different parameter *types* or *modes*, or different arities.
 A mode is a combination of argument directions.
 This can be used to carry out computations in different directions.
 For example: